If you were to take a look at your branding and packaging of your products right now, how would you feel?

 While you may think the story on the back of the box is enough to explain what your product does for them, modern-day consumers do not have time for to consume this much information.

-In actual fact, you have about five seconds to catch the consumer’s attention and explain your product to them.
+In actual fact, you have about three seconds to catch the consumer’s attention and explain your product to them.
 To do this, you need to use bold colors, catchy words, and make sure that the packaging is easy to understand.

 For example, when looking at a skin care product, the front of the package should indicate and communicate the benefits quickly such as clinically proven, smooth skin, and eliminate blemishes.
 These words are direct and to the point.